OUIsolutions/VibeScript/docs/build_instructions.md

 ```

 ### Local Build from Linux
-make a local build to test with the following command it will create the **AiRagTemplatetest.out** file
+make a local build to test with the following command it will create the **vibescripttest.out** file
 ```bash
 darwin run_blueprint build/ --mode folder local_linux_build --encrypt_key "your_encryption_key"
 ```